Haribo98-Bukkit/NameTag-API/README.md

 tag.setNameTag(ChatColor.COLOR + player.getName());
 </pre>

-Along with,
+Along with the method shown above,
 <pre>
 .setNameTag(ChatColor.COLOR + player.getName());
 </pre>

-there is also,
+There is also a color set method,
 <pre>
 .setNameColor(ChatColor.COLOR);
 </pre>

-or
+Or, if you're British (such as myself), you can use this,

 <pre>
 .setNameColour(ChatColor.COLOUR);
 </pre>

-if prefered!